Eat & Drink in Oban

 Oban is known as the ‘seafood capital’ of Scotland and Oban Bay Hotel & Spa consistently features a daily catch on the à la carte menu alongside many dishes, layered with complex and original flavours combining traditional Scottish food with a modern twist.

+As proud supporters of 'Year of Food and Drink Scotland 2015', our menus incorporate as much Scottish produce as possible.
 There is a significant offering of mussels, scallops and oysters all of which are caught in Oban.
 The hotel has a great relationship with the local fishermen and the nearby family-run Inverarwe Smokehouse - a traditional smokery, fishery and country park.

 For those who prefer something different to seafood, the menu has plenty of choice, including the best meat steaks in the west, where possible sourced from the Crerar Hotels own home farm, grass fed herd pedigree Lammermuir Luing herd.